jasonlaubb/Matrix-AntiCheat/README.md

 (A): check if player high moving speed while using an item

+- Anti phase

+(A): checks for invild movement like phase

 - Anti fly

 (A): vanilla fly without mayfly or correct gamemode

 (B): check for motion by fixed y speed

+(C): check for negative fall distance

+- Inventory Action

+(A): checks for a player move while chest open

+(B): checks for a player useitem while chest open

+(C): checks for a player swinging their head while chest open

+(D): checks for a player break block while chest open

+(E): checks for a player place block while chest open

+(F): checks for a player changed select slot while chest open